jensengen/Project5/README.md

 https://github.com/PenguinLemma/udacity-robond-p5/blob/master/doc/UDACITY_WS_SETUP.md

 ## Scripts
-The folder /src/scripts/ contains a number of scripts to launch and configure all packages..
+The folder `/src/scripts/` contains a number of scripts to launch and configure all packages..
 A short description of the scripts is below.

 `test_slam.sh`
 Launches the packages for manual SLAM testing.
-Robot is operated by teleop
+Robot is operated by teleop.

 `test_navigation.sh`
 Launches the packages for navigation testing.
-Robot goal is set though RVIZ.
+Robot goal is set through RVIZ.

 `pick_objects.sh`
-Launches the packages for testing of pick_objects node. pick_objects publishes navigation goals for the robot
+Launches the packages for testing of the pick_objects node. pick_objects publishes navigation goals for the robot.

 `add_marker.sh`
 Launches the packages for displaying virtual objects in RVIZ.